apache/nuttx/configs/mirtoo/README.txt

        but can be enabled by setting:

-         CONFIG_ADC=y         : Enable support for analog input devices CONFIG_SPI_OWNBUS=y  : If the PGA117 is the only device on the bus CONFIG_ADC_PGA11X=y  : Enable support for the PGA117
+         CONFIG_ADC=y         : Enable support for analog input devices CONFIG_ADC_PGA11X=y  : Enable support for the PGA117

   nxffs